K0zka/K0zka.github.io/etc/microservices.md

 Response times won't be better.
 We added a lot of networking, it doesn't do good to response times.

 When some library dependency requires security patching, you will have to patch all of your microservices.
-Of course, you can write some script to do this, now it looks simple again... but just not as simple as a
+Of course, you can write some script to do this, now it looks simple again... but just not as simple as a it used to be.